 - We bought a little space heater for the office.
 We don't want to pay to heat the entire house if we're just trying to keep one room warmer, so that's intended to help.
 I can run the little heater for 5 minutes and the room will be warm enough to last all day.
 If we're going to run the floors (I'm going to miss heated floors when we move) we won't bother with the little heater, but if we don't feel the need to heat the rest of the house we use the little heater to make sure the little fluffybutts are doing okay.

 - One of my friends, had her hearing for her adoption on Thursday.
 They will receive their results by the end of the month, but she says it went really well!
 Yay!
-I was supposed to go with her but her little nugget had Influenza A and she didn't want me or Michael to get sick.
+I was supposed to go with her but her little nugget had Influenza A and she didn't want me or M to get sick.